RJPearson94/terraform-provider-twilio/docs/index.md

 - `api_key` - (Optional) An API key SID associate with the account.
 This value can be retrieved from the `TWILIO_API_KEY` environment variable
 - `api_secret` - (Optional) An secret value for the API Key.
 This value can be retrieved from the `TWILIO_API_SECRET` environment variable
 - `auth_token` - (Optional) The Auth token for the account.
 This value can be retrieved from the `TWILIO_AUTH_TOKEN` environment variable
+- `skip_credential_validation` - (Optional) Whether to skip credential validation.
+This setting aids with the management of sub-account resources when the sub account and sub-account resources are created in the same state.
+This should be used with caution, as requests may fail when planning or applying changes.
+This value can be retrieved from the `TWILIO_SKIP_CREDENTIAL_VALIDATION` environment variable.
+The default value is `false`
 - `retry_attempts` - (Optional) The maximum number of retry attempts.
 This value can be retrieved from the `TWILIO_RETRY_ATTEMPTS` environment variable.
 The default value is `3`
 - `backoff_interval_in_ms` - (Optional) The time in ms to wait between each retry attempt.
 This value can be retrieved from the `TWILIO_BACKOFF_INTERVAL_IN_MS` environment variable.
 The default value is `5000`
+- `edge` - (Optional) The edge location to use.
+This value can be retrieved from the `TWILIO_EDGE` environment variable.
+- `region` - (Optional) The region to use.
+This value can be retrieved from the `TWILIO_REGION` environment variable.

 **NOTE:** A valid API Key and Secret or Auth Token must be supplied